Muse-2/CIS-18-Final-Project/README.md

 # CIS-18-Final-Project

-A Project that pretends to order food from a restaurant.
+A Project that pretends to order food from a restaurant and provides the user with an order summary that the user can download.
 Compatible with Java 11

 Warning!
 Can delete any file named "receipt.txt" in the same directory it's being run in!